josh-stillman/devops-for-typescript-devs/README.md

 In addition, we are going to place an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) in front of our ECS Service.
 The ALB will let us easily point a subdomain to our service using Route 53 (like https://api.jss.computer) and use https.
 Then, we'll only allow traffic going to our container from the ALB, rather than directly.

 We're mainly using the ALB here for networking purposes, but it can do much more.
 As the name suggests, it can route traffic between multiple instances of your application using various strategies to handle increased usage.
 It also performs health checks on our containers and will restart containers that have crashed.
-Sadly, the ALB is also outside of the free tier.
 While the ECS Service can be stopped without deleting it, you'd have to delete the ALB to prevent being charged.

 ## Create a Cluster